klmitch/turnstile/README.rst

 The limits are stored in the Redis database using a sorted set, and they are encoded using Msgpack.
 (Although the Msgpack format is not human-readable, it is very space and time efficient, which is why it was chosen for this application.)
-This makes manual management of them more difficult, and so Turnstile ships with two tools to make management of the rate limiting configuration easier.
+This makes manual management of the limits configuration more difficult, and so Turnstile ships with two tools to make management of the rate limiting configuration easier.
+A third tool starts up a remote control daemon, for use when Turnstile is used with applications that run multiple processes, such as the ``nova-api`` component of OpenStack.

 The ``dump_limits`` Tool
 ------------------------